University of Pennsylvania Band: 19th century

+20th century

-Appearances during the 20th century include countless NCAA tournament games (including The NCAA Final Four in 1979), the Macy's Thanksgiving Day Parade (one of the first collegiate marching bands to ever march in the parade), the 1964 New York World's Fair, and the Miss America Pageant Parade (on more than one occasion).
+Appearances during the 20th century include countless NCAA tournament games (including The NCAA Final Four in 1979), the Macy's Thanksgiving Day Parade, one of the first collegiate marching bands to ever march in the parade, the 1964 New York World's Fair, and the Miss America Pageant Parade on more than one occasion.

 During its history, the organization has performed with notable musicians, including John Philip Sousa, Edwin Franko Goldman, members of the Philadelphia Orchestra, the U.S. Marine Band ("The President's Own"), Doc Severinsen of The Tonight Show Starring Johnny Carson, and the prominent composer Václav Nelhýbel.
 The band's performances also include national broadcasts and numerous recordings, beginning in the late 1920s and 1930s with the Victor Talking Machine Company (RCA-Victor Company) and nationally broadcast performances on WABC.
 In popular culture, Chuck Barris of Gong Show fame performed with the Band in 1977, and the Band opened for the Maury Povich Show in 1980.

-The group has performed at the pleasure of many dignitaries and celebrities over its history in the context of celebrations on-campus and within the city of Philadelphia.
+The group has performed at the pleasure of many dignitaries and celebrities over its history in the context of celebrations on-campus and in Philadelphia.
 This list includes Governor Ed Rendell, Vice President Al Gore, Grace Kelly, President Ronald Reagan, Bill Cosby, Lech Wałęsa, President Theodore Roosevelt, President Lyndon B. Johnson, Peter Lynch, Dolly Parton, Dan Aykroyd, Chris Matthews, and Rudy Giuliani.

-By the 1970s, along with most of the other Ivy League bands, the Penn Band became a scramble band.
-However, it had begun moving away from the traditional corps style in the 1940s.
-Its current uniform, however, is an inadvertent nod to the past—it is a near-exact copy of the uniform worn by the freshman band in the early 1930s.
+By the late 1960s, along with most of the other Ivy League bands, the Penn Band became a scramble band.
+It had already began moving away from the traditional corps style in the 1960s.
+Its trademark football uniform of the past ~45 years, the large P sweater, is an inadvertent nod to the past — it is a near-exact copy of the uniform worn by the freshman band in the early 1930s.

+21st century

-The first one hundred years of the organization's history was recently described in a book from Arcadia Publishing: Images of America:The University of Pennsylvania Band (2006).
+The first hundred years of the organization's history was detailed in a book,Images of America:The University of Pennsylvania Band, published in 2006 by Arcadia Publishing.

-The Penn Band today

-Today, the Penn Band is a bastion of music and mirth on the Penn Campus, performing at campus events and traditions, all Football games, and nearly all Men's and Women's Basketball games.
-The group also tours along the East Coast; in the past decade, the group has toured Walt Disney World and Universal Studios in Orlando, Florida, as well as San Diego, California.
-The group's appearances include eight NCAA tournament games on national television in the past fifteen years, ESPN Game Day Live, MSNBC Hardball, and the Fox and Friends Morning Show.
+The Penn Band performs at campus events and traditions, all Football games, and nearly all Men's and Women's Basketball games.
+The group also tours along the East Coast.
+The group's appearances include NCAA tournament games since the 1970s, ESPN Game Day Live, MSNBC Hardball, and the Fox and Friends Morning Show.
 In 2007, the band had the opportunity to perform with rock drummer Simon Kirke on the Penn campus.
 In December 2008, the Band appeared on a nationally televised sports special on CBS Sports, and in April 2008, the Band performed for Bill Clinton and Hillary Clinton at an election rally on the Penn campus.

-Today, the Penn Band stands as one of the few, if not the only, college bands in the country that attends all conference men's basketball games, both home and away.
+Color guard

+The Penn Band included a color guard section from 2007 to 2010, which played alongside band members.
+After a decade without an official color guard, the section was reintroduced in January 2010.
+The Cornell Big Red Marching Band was the only other Ivy League university to have an official color guard until Harvard introduced one in Fall 2025.